...

 Thinking of an influencer is usually associated with social networks and virtual environments; however, this term dates back much earlier and relates to people whose thought leadership inspires others with their ideas or actions.
 Now, imagine transferring that influence on social networks… it gives us the perfect formula to work on innovative and adaptive PR campaigns that allow us to connect with audiences and reach your target audience through multiple channels.

-The origin of influencer marketing dates back to the emergence and growth of social networks.
+The origin of influencer marketing strategy dates back to the emergence and growth of social networks.
 As social platforms like YouTube, Instagram, and X gained popularity, so did users who stood out for their ability to influence the opinions and behaviors of their followers.

 The term influencer was adopted to describe these people who had considerable influence on social networks.
 As users began to follow and trust these online personalities, brands saw an opportunity to promote their products or services through them.

-Over time, influencer marketing has become an established and recognized marketing strategy.
+Over time, influencer marketing strategy has become an established and recognized marketing approach.
 It has evolved to transform the digital presence of brands, with the emergence of new social media platforms and the diversification of influencer types.
 Including celebrities, niche experts, as well as nano and micro-influencers; becoming one of the trends in the field of public relations as they can help reach specific audiences and generate greater engagement and loyalty from consumers.

 Did you know?